France's Sarkozy hit by new phone tap leaks

 Sarkozy, who was charged two weeks ago with corruption and influence peddling in a case related to his campaign to win the presidency in 2007, claims he is the victim of a "grotesque" set-up.
 He accuses his enemies of using the justice system to undermine a possible political comeback.

-But according to extracts from tapped calls published by the French daily Le Monde on Saturday, the ex-president appears to lobby for a job for the judge in Monaco in return for his help on one of six bribery and funding scandals in which Sarkozy is embroiled.
+But according to extracts from tapped calls published by the French daily Le Monde on Saturday that a judicial source confirmed to AFP, the ex-president appeared to lobby for a job for the judge in Monaco in return for his help on one of six bribery and funding scandals in which Sarkozy is embroiled.

 The conversations are alleged to have taken place in February this year on a mobile phone the 59-year-old politician bought using a false name.